nycpp/nycpp.github.io/support.md

 reputation as a prominent supporter of New York's C++ community.
 For employers of C++ talent, hosting a meetup offers candidate hires a glimpse of a company's offices and culture at no expense to the firm.
-We include a logo for each organization that has hosted us during the last twelve months on a slide presented at the start of each event.
+We include a logo for each organization that has hosted us during the last six months on a slide presented at the start of each event.

 Reach out to [nycpp-organizers@googlegroups.com]( mailto:nycpp-organizers@googlegroups.com) to discuss hosting an NYC++ event.